OpenLake/Photo-Sharing-App/README.md

 ![5](https://user-images.githubusercontent.com/72318258/150670162-4a8ae9d4-34a3-4c25-8e64-8442c0cd36ba.png)
 This is Ron Weasley a.k.a Rupert Grint's album.
 Out of the original 6 images he was present in just 4 and now we can download these pics indiviually or as a zip.

+## How does it work?

+When a user uploads a group photos and starts to "Process" it, the [Face Recognition](https://github.com/ageitgey/face_recognition) library detects all the faces present in the group image.
+After detecting the faces it reduces them into a 128 length vector.
+Now each image is represented by a vector of length 128.
+Once we have obtained the vectors the task that remains is to cluster them.
+This being an unsuervides clustering problem so I have used [DBSCAN](https://scikit-learn.org/stable/modules/generated/sklearn.cluster.DBSCAN.html).
+This method doesnt need to know the number of clusters beforehand.
+It divides all the images into clusters where each clsuter belongs to a single person as the simmilarity between the images of the same person is more hence they get clustered closely.
+Now each cluster gets an indiviual album from where you can download the album or a single image indiviually.

 ## Frequently Asked Questions

 **Q: I got Error: That port is already in use.**

 A: It occurs because some process has occupied that port.
 You may kill the process using ``sudo fuser -k 8000/tcp`` or use a different port.
+For using a different port simply replace ``bash setup.sh`` with ``bash setup.sh <port-number>``.
+An example ``bash setup.sh 7000``.
+Now you app will successfully run on http://127.0.0.1:7000/